If you want to read your book on your iPad (or iPhone/iPod Touch), you’ll first need a suitable eReader app:

 Download your books directly to your iPad and open into the iBooks or Kindle app

-You can download most books directly to your iPad/iPhone using Safari.
+You can download most books directly to your iPad/iPhone using Safari (note that other browsers such as Chrome may fail).
 First, log in to the Members Area on your iPad/iPhone, then scroll down to the My Content box.
 (If your iPad is held horizontally, it’ll be on the right of the page.
 If you’re holding your iPad vertically or you’re using an iPhone, it might be further down the page.)

 Tap the Downloads link for your book.
 There’s an icon for each format – PDF, ePub or Kindle format.
 Tap the icon of your choice.
 They’re large files, so it might take a while if you’re on a slow connection.
 (Note, this won’t work for the big multimedia files, so I’ve put a big red note on those pages).
 The PDF download may appear to stall as it tries to open directly into Safari, but you’ll be able to see the progress icon turning next to the Wifi icon in the top left corner.

 Once the file has finished downloading, you must transfer the file to your eReader app (i.e. iBooks), otherwise it won’t be saved on your iPad/iPhone.

 If you downloaded the PDF, tap anywhere on that page and the Open in… button appears in the upper right corner.
 Either select Open in iBooks, or tap Open In to select another app of your choice.

 If you downloaded the ePub or Kindle file, the Open in iBooks and Open In… buttons will be in the middle of the screen.
 Note, if you open the Kindle file directly into the Kindle app, it won’t be added to the Kindle Cloud or synced to other devices.
 If that’s important to you, use the Amazon’s Send to Kindle desktop app to send the file to your iPad’s Kindle app instead (instructions below).